 catch crop management and in field assessment

-Expected outcomes: Determine the impact of fall inter-seeded catch crops(radish) on nutrient cycling, yield, in winter wheat.
+Expected outcomes: Assist farmers in developing intercropping practices.
+Determine the impact of fall inter-seeded catch crops(tillage radish, oats, forage kale, phacelia) on nutrient cycling, yield, in winter wheat.

-Q1: Do low seeded catch crops affect wheat yield or system nitrogen synchrony?
+Q1: Do inter seeded catch crops increase wheat system resource uptake (sunlight, nitrogen), or yield?

-Q2: Is there any significant difference among catch crop species.
+Q2: Characterize differences among the catch crop species.

-Q3: Practically speaking, what observational recommendations can we give to farmers attempting this practice, such as methods and timing.
+Q3: Practically speaking, what observational recommendations can we give to farmers attempting this practice, such as methods, timing, and economic viability?